aesgu001/rshell/README.md

 6. Redirection operators passed in first per command will be recognized as executables, which will not be executed successfully.

+7. Any output redirection will be ignored should any input redirection fail in one command.

-7. Piping commands do not follow the logic of other connectors, regardless of their order.
+8. Piping commands do not follow the logic of other connectors, regardless of their order.
 Subsequent commands will always be executed, and only the foremost piping command will be ignored, should the previous one fail.

-8. Piping commands without operands, such as `ls -r |`, will be treated as a syntax error.
+9. Piping commands without operands, such as `ls -r |`, will be treated as a syntax error.

 ### ls Bugs/Issues/Limitations